 Faculty Advisor for the GIS:

-Director, Latina/o Studies and Associate Professor, Department of Political Science
+Program Director, Latinx Studies and Professor, Department of Spanish and Portuguese

 Columbus, OH 43210